aiidateam/aiida-core/docs/source/intro/get_started.rst

     $ verdi daemon stop
     $ pg_ctl stop

-If computations are still running, then they will be picked up next time the services are started.
+Any computations that are still running at this point, will be picked up next time the services are started.

 .. admonition:: Having problems?